Ready to march? It’s almost time for the big day.

 One of the most fun things about marches and rallies are the great signs.
 Be creative and wow everyone with your homemade sign!

 Just make sure that your sign can be handheld.
-Sticks of any kind are not allowed per city regulations.
-So leave the paint stirrers, brooms, magic wands, and batons at home.
+Sticks of any kind are not allowed on Lawyers Mall.
+So leave the paint stirrers, brooms, magic wands, batons, and lacrosse gear at home.

 Show your support for public education by wearing red.
-It might be a bit cool out (the forecast says mid-50s and partly sunny in Annapolis) so think of some red accessories that can be seen even while wearing a coat.
-Red scarfs and gloves are all ways to show your support.
-Have a red hoodie or coat?
+It might be a bit chilly out (the forecast says 50 degrees and partly sunny in Annapolis) so think of some red accessories that can be seen even while wearing a coat.
+Red scarfs, gloves, hats, and pants are all ways to show your support.
+Got a red hoodie or coat?
 Wear that!

 If they happen to be red shoes, that’s even better!
-You may be standing and walking for a couple hours, so you’ll want to make sure that you are wearing shoes that are comfortable.
+You will be standing and walking for an hour or so, so you’ll want to make sure that you are wearing shoes that are comfortable.

 There will be rally marshals at the event ready to help out in a moment’s notice.
 If you are riding into town by bus, you will be greeted by a marshal when you arrive.
 Driving in?
 Marshals can be easily found.
 They will all be wearing a very stylish orange vest.